StabilityNexus/BenefactionPlatform-Ergo/README.md

    - The tokens of the box are provided by the box creator, that is, the project owner.

 2. **Token Acquisition**:
-   - People should be allowed to exchange ERGs for tokens (at the R6 exchange rate) until there are no more tokens left (even if the deadline has passed).
+   - People should be allowed to exchange ERGs for tokens (at the R7 exchange rate) until there are no more tokens left (even if the deadline has passed).
-   - People receive tokens in their own boxes, which adhere to the standards for tokens, making them visible and transferable through wallets like Nautilus.
+   - People receive tokens in their own boxes, which can adhere to the standards for tokens, making them visible and transferable through wallets like Nautilus.

 3. **Refund tokens**:
-   - People should be allowed to exchange tokens for ERGs (at the R6 exchange rate) if and only if the deadline has passed and the minimum number of tokens has not been sold.
+   - People should be allowed to exchange tokens for ERGs (at the R7 exchange rate) if and only if the deadline has passed and the minimum number of tokens has not been sold.
    - This ensures that participants can retrieve their contributions if the funding goal isn't met.

 4. **Withdraw ERGs**: